The life of Edith Pargeter (alias Ellis Peters): Murder-mystery novelist and self-taught Czech translator

 October 14th marks twenty-nine years since the death of Edith Mary Pargeter, the popular and prolific English novelist, who, under the pen-name of Ellis Peters, created the character of the crime-solving monk Brother Cadfael.
 The Cadfael Chronicles were later turned into a television series, with Sir Derek Jacobi starring in the main role of the brilliant Benedictine.

 Yet Pargeter’s success in later life may obscure her other talents and her earlier work as a respected translator of Czech literature.
 She translated such works as Bohumil Hrabal’s Closely Watched Trains and Jan Neruda’s Tales from the Little Quarter.
-She had no Czech ancestry or childhood connection to Czechoslovakia; it was a series of historical accidents in her adult life ignited a love for the country that lasted until her dying day.
+She had no Czech ancestry or childhood connection to Czechoslovakia; it was a series of historical accidents in her adult life that ignited a love for the country that lasted until her dying day.
 I spoke to Suzanne Bray, professor of British Literature and Civilisation at Lille Catholic University, about the Czechoslovak side to this remarkable writer.

 Edith Pargeter is born in the English county of Shropshire.
 Growing up in England with these origins, her deep affection throughout her life for Czechoslovakia is a bit of a surprise.
 Where does the connection to Czechoslovakia begin for her?